inngest/inngest/README.md

   <img src=".github/assets/architecture-0.5.0.png" alt="Open Source Architecture" width="660" />
 </p>

-Inngest's architecture is made up of 6 core components:
+Inngest’s architecture is made up of 6 core components:

 - **Event API** receives events from clients through a simple POST request, pushing them to the **message queue**.
 - **Event Stream** acts as a buffer between the **API** and the **Runner**, buffering incoming messages to ensure QoS before passing messages to be executed.<br />
 - A **Runner** coordinates the execution of functions and a specific run’s **State**.
 When a new function execution is required, this schedules running the function’s steps from the trigger via the **executor.** Upon each step’s completion, this schedules execution of subsequent steps via iterating through the function’s **Edges.**
 - **Executor** manages executing the individual steps of a function, via _drivers_ for each step’s runtime.
 It loads the specific code to execute via the **DataStore.** It also interfaces over the **State** store to save action data as each finishes or fails.
-  - **Drivers** run the specific action code for a step, eg. within Docker or WASM.
+  - **Drivers** run the specific action code for a step, e.g. within Docker or WASM.
 This allows us to support a variety of runtimes.
 - **State** stores data about events and given function runs, including the outputs and errors of individual actions, and what’s enqueued for the future.
 - **DataStore** stores persisted system data including Functions and Actions version metadata.
 - **Core API** is the main interface for writing to the DataStore.
-The CLI uses this to deploy new funtions and manage other key resources.
+The CLI uses this to deploy new functions and manage other key resources.

 And, in this CLI:

-- The **DevServer** combines all of the components and basic drivers for each into a single system which loads all functions on disk, handles incoming events via the API and executes functions, all returning a readable output to the developer. (_Note - the DevServer does not run a Core API as functions are loaded directly from disk_)
+- The **DevServer** combines all the components and basic drivers for each into a single system which loads all functions on disk, handles incoming events via the API and executes functions, all returning a readable output to the developer. (_Note - the DevServer does not run a Core API as functions are loaded directly from disk_)

 For specific information on how the DevServer works and how it compares to production [read this doc](/docs/DEVSERVER_ARCHITECTURE.md).